redhat-cip/dci-rhel-agent/README.md

 [container]# ./entrypoint.py
 [container]# dcictl topic-list
 ```

+## How to execute tasks before SUT deployment ?
+By default, `dci-rhel-agent` provides an empty Ansible list of tasks located at `/etc/dci-rhel-agent/hooks/pre-run.yml`.
+It can be modified to include any task needed to run **before** the system Under Test is provisionned for the job.

 ## How to run your own set of tests ?
 By default, `dci-rhel-agent` provides an empty Ansible list of tasks located at `/etc/dci-rhel-agent/hooks/user-tests.yml`.